 Teaching Activities and Certificate Teaching activities are incorporated throughout the residency.
 The residents precept pharmacy students during the clinical rotations, provide seminars to the Saint Louis University Family Medicine physicians and present continuing education programs.
 To enhance the resident’s learning experience, a teaching certificate is offered through the Southern Illinois University Edwardsville School of Pharmacy.
 Through focused on-line instruction, leading of small-group discussions and presentation of didactic lectures at SIUE, the residents are provided a foundation of educational principles and the opportunities to apply them in various practice settings.

-St. Elizabeth’s Hospital Residency participates in the PhORCAS program and the required documents include curriculum vitae, letter of intent, official college transcripts, and 3 letters of reference accompanied with the ASHP residency application recommendation request form.
+St. Elizabeth’s Hospital Residency participates in the PhORCAS program and the required documents include curriculum vitae, letter of intent, official college transcripts, and three letters of reference accompanied with the ASHP residency application recommendation request form.

 Julia Schimmelpfennig, PharmD, MS, BCPS, CDE